Are you looking for a solution on how to change your IP address?

 Just like your physical address in real life, your IP address identifies where you are on a network system so that you can send or receive information via the internet.
 And just as you can change your current location, you can change your IP address when you know how to change IP address so, you don’t have to stick to the one you have.

-But before you learn how to change your IP address, you need to know some network basics and reasons why you may need to change your IP address.
+But before you learn how to change your IP address, you need to know some network basics and reasons why you may need to do it.

-In this post, we will discuss the reasons to change IP your address and give you the instructions on how to change IP addresses.
+In this post, we will discuss the reasons to change IP your address and give you the instructions on how it is done.
 Now, let’s dive right in!

 - Your Internet Service Provider (ISP) is in charge of allocating or assigning a network address to you, which is seen by the internet whenever you’re online.
 When you’re on a Wide Area Network (WAN) or Local Area Network (LAN), the corporate or home router allocates the IP addresses.